 We have been having a great time in the art room this week with our first clay project.
 Sixth grade students created these beautiful clay monogram wall hangings.
 They learned the slab and coil method and how to attach pieces together.
 I love the way they turned out!

 Sixth grade students created symmetrical designs.
 We looked at different examples form around the world of artists using radial symmetry.
 Then we talked about how to create something that has radial symmetry and students created their own symmetrical designs.
 Finally we joined them together to make this colorful mural.

 Hello, my name is Megan Albright.
-I teach all of the 6th grade classes and two 3D Art classes at the Marlboro Middle School.
-I have been teaching in the Marlboro School District for 12 years and it is such a pleasure to witness my students excitement and growth during the year.
+I teach all of the 6th grade art classes, two 3D Art classes and one sections of 8th grade art at the Marlboro Middle School.
+I have been teaching in the Marlboro School District for 13 years and it is such a pleasure to witness my students excitement and growth during the year.
 Please take some time to check out the magic that happens in our art room!